Taape for Tiara

 and Marriott Hotel)

-and then onto South Kihei Rd at mile 1,
+and then down Okolani onto South Kihei Rd at mile 1,

-through oceanfront Kihei Town with a left turn onto Highway 30 at the 11
+through oceanfront Kihei Town with a left turn onto N. Kihei Rd at about

 and continues oceanfront all the way to Front Street at the South end of